deocampo/deocampo.github.io/README.md

 ### Docker Images (dcr-*)
 Projects that contains links to Docker Cloud based images for different open sources technologies.

-_The 'deocampo.github.io' project that contains the source code for these introductory pages._
+_The 'deocampo.github.io' project that contains the source code for this page._

 **Note** : _I know it would be more interesting to publish code (both software and models) from my actual work, unfortunately those are protected and may not be released._